Clare Bates: Gold digging

-The character's first return storyline concentrated on her attempt to seduce and then blackmail wealthy resident Ian Beale (played by Adam Woodyatt).
+The character's first return storyline concentrated on her attempt to seduce and then blackmail wealthy resident Ian Beale (Adam Woodyatt).
 An EastEnders insider said: "Ian has been completely blown away by Clare ever since she returned to the Square.
 She is a saucy little minx and will stop at nothing to get him into bed.
 But she's not really interested in him – she just wants his money.
 So Ian is really playing with fire and risking his marriage just by being alone with Clare.
 But he's more of a silly old fool than anything – although I'm not sure that Jane will see it like that, especially if she finds out about their kiss.
 And Clare being Clare, she probably will – unless of course Ian pays her to keep quiet."
 However, in the storyline, Clare's games were eventually halted when Ian confessed to Jane and she ordered Clare to "Stay away from Ian!".
 According to Bissix, filming these scenes was particularly hard for Adam Woodyatt, who knew her well when she was only a child from her first stint in the soap: "Poor Adam.
 He spent a day staring at my chest for one scene, trying to get the fact that the last time he saw me I was 14 out of his head.
 He was a friend of Nigel so he was around all the time when I was first here and we'd done scenes together.
 Now, instead of this snotty-nosed little girl making Nigel's tea, she was trying to seduce him and get him in his Y-fronts."

 Clare was later shown to develop an interest in Bradley Branning (Charlie Clements).
 In an interview with Digital Spy at the 2008 British Soap Awards, Bissix was asked about Clare's relationship with Bradley.
 She said, "[Their relationship] will be explored to a certain degree, but at the same time [...] it is Bradley at the end of the day, and unless he earns money, it's not going to get very far."

 Other characters that Clare has tried to seduce for their wealth have included Bradley's father Max (Jake Wood), and her former sugar daddy, Arnold (Richard Lumsden) — a guest character who was introduced in a storyline that saw Clare steal all his wife's expensive jewellery.
 In May 2008, Bissix revealed that the "depths to Clare are going to start to be unraveled", which she welcomed as, in her words, she'd had "enough of [Clare's] maneating for a while."